ServiceStack/ServiceStack.Text/README.md

 ServiceStack.Text is an independent, dependency-free assembly that contains all of ServiceStack's text processing functionality, including:

  * JSON Serializer
+ * CSV Serializer
  * TypeSerializer and the JSV-format
  * T.Dump() Extension Method

 ## ServiceStack.JsonSerializer - the fastest JSON Serializer for .NET
 For reasons outlined [in this blog post](http://www.servicestack.net/mythz_blog/?p=344) I decided to re-use *TypeSerializer's* text processing-core to create ServiceStack.JsonSerializer - the fastest JSON Serializer for .NET.
 Based on the [Northwind Benchmarks](http://www.servicestack.net/benchmarks/NorthwindDatabaseRowsSerialization.100000-times.2010-08-17.html) it's *3.6x* faster than .NET's BCL JsonDataContractSerializer and *3x* faster then the previous fastest JSON serializer benchmarked - [JSON.NET](http://json.codeplex.com/).

+## ServiceStack.CsvSerializer
+As CSV is an important format in many data access and migration scenarios, it became [the latest format included in ServiceStack](https://github.com/mythz/ServiceStack/wiki/ServiceStack-CSV-Format) which allows all your existing web services to take advantage of the new format without config or code-changes.
+As its built using the same tech that makes the JSON and JSV serializers so fast, we expect it to be the fastest POCO CSV Serializer for .NET.

 ## ServiceStack.TypeSerializer and the JSV-format
 Included in this project is `TypeSerializer` - The fastest and most compact text-based serializer for .NET.
 It's a light-weight compact Text Serializer which can be used to serialize any .NET data type including your own custom POCO's and DataContract's.
 More info on its JSV Format can be found on the [introductory post](http://www.servicestack.net/mythz_blog/?p=176).